uglifruit3/NASB_ADCS/Readme.md

 * Debugging and simulation--the command will be validated for programming correctness and tested against using simulated inputs with known, expected outcomes.
 * Hardware mockup--the command will be run connected to all relevant hardware and validated for correct behavior.
 * Full scale testing--the command will be run with hardware and software fully integrated and validated for correct behavior.

+### Naming schemes
+* Inheritance - types declared in a class which inherits from a pre-written class will contain a \_T suffix.
+* Global variables - global variables will consist of all capital letters.
+	* Variables corresponding to a communication protocol will contain the suffix P\_.
+	* Variables corresponding to a physical device will contain the suffix D\_.
+	* Variables corresponding to a file name will contain the suffix F\_.
+	* Variables corresponding to state will not contain any suffixes.